Last chance to submit artwork for commemorations for Holocaust Memorial Day

 PEOPLE wanting to create artwork commemorating Holocaust Memorial Day have until this weekend to submit their entries.

-Leicester City Council is inviting people to submit artwork or personal photos on the theme of Be A Light In The Darkness, for inclusion in a planned online exhibition and social media.
+Leicester City Council is inviting people to submit artwork or personal photos on the theme of Be The Light In The Darkness, for inclusion in a planned online exhibition and social media.

 The event is being run in lieu of the usual annual Holocaust Memorial Day commemorations on January 27, which cannot take place this year due to ongoing Covid-19 restrictions.

 Instead people are being invited to mark the campaign in alternative ways.
 Artwork and photos acceptable for inclusion should portray people caught up in the Holocaust with sensitivity, focusing on the lives and livelihoods that were taken from them.

 Artwork should be submitted before January 17, 2021, via email to email@example.com

 People are also invited to decorate a stone or pebble with words, pictures and messages of hope and reconciliation, as part of the nationwide Foundation Stones project, with a view to them being included as part of a national UK Holocaust Memorial and Learning Centre in London.